lorensen/VTKExamples/src/VTKBook/Introduction.md

 Our primary audience is computer users who create, analyze, quantify, and/or process data.
 We assume a minimal level of programming skill.
 If you can write simple computer code to import data and know how to run a computer program, you can practice data visualization with the software accompanying this book.

 As we wrote this book we also had in mind educators and students of introductory computer graphics and visualization courses.
-In more advanced courses this text may not be rigorous enough to serve as asole reference.
+In more advanced courses this text may not be rigorous enough to serve as sole reference.
 In these instances, this book will serve well as a companion text, and the software is well suited as a foundation for programming projects and class exercises.

 Educators and students in other disciplines may also find the text and software to be valuable tools for presenting results.
 Courses in numerical analysis, computer science, business simulation, chemistry, dynamic systems, and engineering simulations, to name a few, often require large-scale programming projects that create large amounts of data.
 The software tools provided here are easy to learn and readily adapted to different data sources.
 Students can incorporate this software into their work to display and analyze their results.

-## How to Use This Book
+### How to Use This Book

 There are a number of approaches you can take to make effective use of this book.
 The particular approach depends on your skill level and goals.
 Three likely paths are as follows:

-*Novice.* You're a novice if you lack basic knowledge of graphics, visualization, or object-ori-ented principles.
+*Novice.* You're a novice if you lack basic knowledge of graphics, visualization, or object-oriented principles.
 Start by reading Chapter 2 if you are unfamiliar with object-oriented principles, Chapter 3 if you are unfamiliar with computer graphics, and Chapter 4 if you are unfamiliar with visualization.
 Continue by reading the application studies in Chapter 12 .
 You can then move on to the CD-ROM and try out some programming examples.
 Leave the more detailed treatment of algorithms and data representation until you are familiar with the basics and plan to develop your own applications.

 *Hacker.* You're a hacker if you are comfortable writing your own code and editing other's.
 Review the examples in Chapter 3 , Chapter 4 , and Chapter 12 .
 At this point you will want to acquire the companion software guide to this text ( *The VTK User's Guide* ) or become familiar with the programming resources at http://www.vtk.org .
 Then retrieve the examples from the CD-ROM and start practicing.1